-1. The request is to amend the Future Land Use designation on approximately 2.94 acres from Regional Mixed Use Center to Industrial Center.
-The request is being considered with two other applications, a rezoning request (Z14-0014), and a Specific Use Permit (S14-0004) for the purposes of allowing a heavy manufacturing use on the subject property

-2. Project History.

-- A. Prior to 2002 the subject property was zoned Light Industrial.
-The structure was built in 1996 and occupied by a light manufacturing use.
-The property is considered a special exception for light manufacturing.
-Edsco was considered light manufacturing elsewhere in the City and move to this location in 2006. - B. Edsco applied to the Zoning Board of Adjustment (ZBA) to appeal staff's interpretation (ZBA14-0002) that hot dip galvanization is a heavy manufacturing use so that they could expand per the regulations on Special Exceptions.
-However, the ZBA did not have enough votes on April 28, 2014 to overturn staff's determination that hot dip galvanization is a heavy manufacturing use.

-3. The Denton Plan.

-- A. The Denton Plan calls for this area to be a Regional Mixed Use Center.
-Per the Land Use Element; - 1.
+- 1. The request is to rezone approximately 2.95 acres from Regional Center Commercial Downtown (RCC-D) to Industrial Center General (IC-G).
+The request is being considered concurrently with two other applications, a Comprehensive Plan Amendment (CA14-0003) and a Specific Use Permit (S14-0004) for the purposes of allowing a heavy manufacturing use on the subject property. - 2.
+Project History. - A. Prior to 2002, the subject property was zoned Light Industrial.
+A structure was built in 1996 and occupied by a light manufacturing use.
+The property has a Special Exception for light manufacturing.
+Edsco was considered light manufacturing elsewhere in the City and moved to this location in 2006. - B. Edsco applied to the Zoning Board of Adjustment (ZBA) to appeal staff's interpretation (ZBA14-0002) that hot dip galvanization is a heavy manufacturing use so that they could then expand per the regulations on Special Exceptions to cover their proposal.
+However, the ZBA voted on April 28, 2014 to uphold staff's determination that hot dip galvanization is a heavy manufacturing use. - 3.
+The Denton Plan. - A. The Denton Plan calls for this area to be a Regional Mixed-Use Activity Center.
+Per the Land Use Element: - 1.
 "For a regional activity center, the focus area contains the shopping, services, recreation, employment, and institutional facilitated support by and serving an entire region.
 A regional activity center could include a regional shopping mall.
 A number of major employers, restaurant and entertainment facilities, a large high school or community college, and high density housing.
 A regional activity center is considerably larger and more diverse in its land use than any other activity center.
 It includes vertically integrated uses where different uses may occur on each floor of the building."
-The proposed industrial use is not a desired use in the regional mixed-use activity center classification. - B. Industrial Centers per the Land Use Element of the Denton Plan states, "Industrial centers are to provide locations for a variety of work processes and work places such as manufacturing, warehousing, and distributing, indoor and outdoor storage, and a wide range of commercial and industrial operations." (pg.
+The proposed heavy manufacturing use in not part of the Regional Mixed-use Activity Center classification. - B. The Industrial Centers section of the Land Use Element of the Denton Plan states, "Industrial centers are to provide locations for a variety of work processes and work places such as manufacturing, warehousing, and distributing, indoor and outdoor storage, and a wide range of commercial and industrial operations." (pg.
 50) - C. The Denton Plan describes industrial uses as those engaged in the basic processing and manufacturing of materials or products predominantly from extracted or raw materials, or a use engaged in storage of, or manufacturing processes using flammable or explosive materials, or storage or manufacturing processes that potentially involve hazardous conditions.
-Industrial uses would be allowed in industrial centers as designated on the land use plan. (pg.
+Industrial uses would be allowed in industrial centers as designated on the land use plan (pg.
 50)